Indicators

 UN WPS: # and % of UN-led or co-led peace or constitution making processes where the UN supported consultations/meetings/other exchanges between the conflict parties and women civil society.
 (DPPA WPS Agenda 2022 Indicator #6) (UN) |

-Thematic Issue Area C | INDICATORS: Women’s Economic Security, Access to Resources and Other Essential Services | Supplementary indicators from existing WPS and HA mechanisms* |
+| Thematic Issue Area C | INDICATORS: Women’s Economic Security, Access to Resources and Other Essential Services | Supplementary indicators from existing WPS and HA mechanisms* |

-# of partnerships that have generated increased funds in support of inclusive social protection initiatives, funds and plans C.1.1; C.1.4; C.1.5; C.1.6 (MS, UN, CSO)
+% and types of investments related to women’s economic security, access to resources and other essential services C.1.1; C.1.2; C.1.3 (MS) # of partnerships that have generated increased funds in support of inclusive social protection initiatives, funds, and plans C.1.4; C.1.5; C.1.6 (UN, CSO)

 | UN WPS: Number of countries with policy measures and institutional capacities in place to increase access to social protection schemes targeting women, etc. (UNDP SP IRRF 2022-2025 1.2.1) (UN)